thetillhoff/temingo/README.md

 Temingo supports
 - normal-type templates (== single-output templates) that will render to exactly one output file,
-- component-type templates (== partial templates) that can be included in other templates,
+- partial-type templates (== partial templates) that can be included in other templates,
 - meta-type templates (== multi-output templates) that will render to multiple output files,
 - static files that will be copied to the output directory as is - respecting their location in the input directory filetree (except for `meta.yaml` files),
 - an ignore file (`.temingoignore`) that works similar to `.gitignore`, but for the templating process.